-A common noun is a name given to something that is common to people, places, things, even animals, etc. Common nouns do not belong to any particular person, place, or thing; they are just common names.
-Common nouns such as man, woman, doctor, town, etc., are always written in lower case instead of upper case.
-Only make it capitalized when a sentence starts with it or appears in the title, or else.
+A common noun is a name given that is common to people, places, things, and even animals, etc. Common nouns do not belong to any particular person, place, or thing they are just common names.
+Common nouns such as man, woman, doctor, town, etc. are always written in lower case instead of upper case.
+Only make it capitalized when a sentence starts with it, appears in the title, or else.

-A common noun is a noun that convinces a set of objects or a concept as opposed to a particular individual. whenever in common noun addition of -s that will consider being a plural form like boy added “S” now Boys, boxes, buses.
+A common noun is a noun convincing a set of objects or a concept as opposed to a particular individual. whenever in common noun addition of -s that will consider being a plural form like boy added “S” now Boys, boxes, buses.

 Nouns ending in -y change -y into -i+ -es to plural.